-- The coach you wish to engage is independent from you and therefore not affiliated to you. - You have asked us whether you can engage a coach and have given us information showing that the coach is needed to enable the consumer to keep the home. - We have assessed your request and given permission for you to engage the coach.
-We attach conditions to this permission, at any rate concerning the maximum level of costs we will pay. - How to ask our permission and how to submit the costs to us is explained in the 'Work Processes' document.
+- The coach you wish to engage is independent from you and therefore not affiliated to you. - You have asked us whether you can engage a coach and have given us information showing that the coach is needed to enable the consumer to keep the home (woningbehoud). - We have assessed your request and given permission for you to engage the coach.
+We attach conditions to this permission, at any rate concerning the maximum level of costs we will pay. - How to ask our permission and how to submit the costs to us is explained in the document document Work Processes (Document werkprocessen).